-Our parent coordinator is located at our 11 centers on a rotating schedule.
-Parents may also communicate with her via phone and email every school day.
+Our parent coordinator is available to communicate with parents via phone and email every school day and holds a monthly parent meeting for each of our 11 centers.
 Please see our administration page for contact information.

 An NYPD school safety agent is present at every center at all times.
 Safety measures, evacuation drills and soft lock-down drills are strictly observed at every center.